frankc60/jStrip/README.md

 # jStrip

-Pass a webpage uri with jQuery ([cheerio](https://www.npmjs.com/package/cheerio)) on the result you want.
+Pass a webpage uri with jQuery ([cheerio](https://www.npmjs.com/package/cheerio)) to jStrip and retrieve the result.
 The result is returned via a Promise or Async/Await, examples below.

 ## Installing